zulip/zulip/docs/git-guide.md

   as needed thereafter.
 If you're unfamiliar with how to rebase a pull request, [read this excellent guide][github-rebase-pr].

+  We use this strategy in order to avoid the extra commits that appear when another branch is merged, that clutter the commit history.
+A side effect is that the pull requests we merge appear as *closed* instead of *merged*, since GitHub is unable to identify this approach.

 - We have a **[code style guide][zulip-rtd-code-style]**, a **[commit message guide][zulip-rtd-commit-messages]**, and strive for each commit to be *a minimal coherent idea* (see **[commit